 We will assess your application within eight weeks of receiving all your supporting documents.
 Your proposals will then be discussed at the next decision meeting.

-To allow assessors enough time to consider any changes, the first decision meeting date will be at the start of February and the final decision meeting during this phase will be in mid-March.
+The first decision meeting will be in mid-January and the final decision meeting during this phase will be before the end of February.

 As an organisation that gives out public funds, we carry out some checks on the information you provide to us when you apply (for example, we may check your history with us or carry out identity or fraud checks).